ondemos/libdemos/CODE_OF_CONDUCT.md

 and/or sexually explicit language in public spaces; threats of physical or non-physical harm; deliberate intimidation, stalking or following;
 harassing photography or recording; sustained disruption of talks or other events; inappropriate physical contact; and unwelcome sexual attention.

-Media shared through public infrastructure run by the deliberative.eu team must not contain illegal or infringing content.
+Media shared through public infrastructure run by the ondemos.org team must not contain illegal or infringing content.
-You should only publish content via deliberative.eu public infrastructure if you have the right to do so.
+You should only publish content via ondemos.org public infrastructure if you have the right to do so.
 This includes complying with all software license agreements or other intellectual property restrictions.
 You will be solely responsible for any violation of laws or others’ intellectual property rights.